regymm/YMEdit/README.md

 In editor use arrows to move, ^S to save, ^Q to quite, ^H to view help, ^Q three times to quit without save.

+## Terminal

+Only the ^[[\*;\*H(move cursor) escape control code is necessary though some others are used to control colors.
+Partial refreshing makes this editor usable via serial port at low baud rate.